-Business Process Modeling, Development and Support
+Business Process Modeling, Development, and Support (BPMDS)

-the 23nd edition of the BPMDS series, in conjunction with CAISE'22, Leuven, Belgium, 6-7 June 2022,
+the 24th edition of the BPMDS series, in conjunction with CAiSE’2023

 Sponsored by IFIP WG8.1 (International Federation for Information Processing Working Group 8.1)

-The Business Process Modeling, Development and Support (BPMDS) working conference has been held for two decades, dealing with and promoting research on BPMDS.
+The Business Process Modeling, Development and Support (BPMDS) working conference has been held for over two decades, dealing with and promoting research on BPMDS.
 It has been a platform for a multitude of influential research papers.
-In line with its tradition, the working conference covers a broad range of theoretical and application-based research on BPMDS.
+In keeping with its tradition, the working conference covers a broad range of theoretical and application-based research on BPMDS.

 Starting with BPMDS 2023, we are introducing some innovations in the submission process that will make submission and participation even more attractive and accessible.